The single most important factor in managing diabetes is what you put on your plate.

 Why are carbohydrates dangerous for a diabetic?

-Carbs are split into 2 main groups: Sugars and Starches.
+Carbs are basically split into 2 main groups: Sugars and Starches.

 Sugars are things like fructose, glucose, and lactose (fruit, honey, and milk).
 Starch is essentially plant tissue.
-Foods that contain starch are some vegetables, and grains like bread and rice.
+Foods which contain starch are some vegetables, bread, grains, rice, and cereals.

 Fun fact: Carbohydrates are made up of Carbon, Hydrogen, and Oxygen – hence the name.